psychological testing for learning disorders in Tulsa

 All patients are considered self-pay.
 I am out-of-network with all insurance companies and do not bill insurance for out-of-network benefits.
 I offer three packages for psychological testing based upon your child's needs.
 A 5% discount is offered to those opting to pay with cash or by check.
 Please inform me at the time of scheduling if you prefer to take advantage of this discounted rate.

-$2,000 - This package is for those requesting ADHD testing and when learning disorders are not of concern.
-Assessment consists of intelligence testing, achievement screening, behavior analysis/teacher and parent surveys, and direct assessment of attention and executive functioning, working memory, and processing speed.
-Evaluation consists of a 1-hour parent meeting, 3 hours of direct testing, a 1-hour parent appointment to discuss the results, and a comprehensive report that explains the findings and provides intervention recommendations.
+$2,000 - This package is for those requesting ADHD testing and when there are no other developmental or learning concerns.
+Assessment consists of behavior analysis/teacher and parent surveys, intelligence testing, achievement screening, and direct assessment of attention and executive functioning, working memory, and processing speed.
+Evaluation consists of a 1-hour parent meeting, 2 to 3 hours of direct testing, a 1-hour parent appointment to discuss the results, and a comprehensive report that explains the findings and provides intervention recommendations.

 Why are evaluations so expensive?

 Psychological testing can be a significant financial investment, and understanding the factors that contribute to its cost can help you appreciate the value of these services.
 Comprehensive psychological testing is a detailed and time-consuming process.
 It involves initial consultations, multiple hours of test administration, scoring, and interpretation of results.
 Additionally, I spend significant time preparing detailed reports and providing feedback sessions to explain findings and recommendations.
-The cumulative hours dedicated to each case contribute to the overall cost.
+The cumulative hours dedicated to each assessment contribute to the overall cost.

 Additionally, high-quality psychological assessments require the use of specialized testing instruments and materials.
 These tools are expensive to purchase and maintain, and some require ongoing licensing fees.
 The costs of these standardized tests and the associated materials are factored into the overall price of the assessment.